xvqh/discord-giveaways-fr/README.md

 -   **pauseOptions.isPaused**: if the giveaway is paused.
 -   **pauseOptions.content**: the text of the embed when the giveaway is paused.
     ^^^ You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
--   **pauseOptions.unpauseAfter**: the number of milliseconds, or a timestamp in milliseconds, after which the giveaway will automatically unpause.
+-   **pauseOptions.unPauseAfter**: the number of milliseconds, or a timestamp in milliseconds, after which the giveaway will automatically unpause.
 -   **pauseOptions.embedColor**: the color of the embed when the giveaway is paused.
--   **pauseOptions.infiniteDurationText**: The text that gets displayed next to `GiveawayMessages#drawing` in the paused embed, when there is no `unpauseAfter`.
+-   **pauseOptions.infiniteDurationText**: The text that gets displayed next to `GiveawayMessages#drawing` in the paused embed, when there is no `unPauseAfter`.
     ^^^ You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).

 <a href="https://zupimages.net/viewer.php?id=21/24/dxhk.png">